 PCM-20 | Ox-head

-The ox-head corner motif Delft tile (PCM-20) is the most iconic Delft corner motif, widely used from the 17th century to today.
+The ox-head corner motif Delft tile is the most iconic Delft corner motif, widely used from the 17th century to today.
 Named for its resemblance to an ox’s head with horns, this hand-painted tile is available in blue, manganese, and custom colors.

 Key points